aloricmilica/TxtAnalyzer/README.md

 # Linguistic Metrics Analyzer - LMA
 ## Introduction
-The purpose of this final project was creating a software library which calculates the linguistic metrics of a textual file, such as the number of paraghraps, pronouns, negation, future etc. All in all, this application calculates all the metrics that can be calculated by Simple Natural Language Processing tool (SiNLP).
+The purpose of this final project was creating a software library which calculates the linguistic metrics of a textual file, such as the number of paraghraps, pronouns, negations, future etc. All in all, this application calculates all the metrics that can be calculated by Simple Natural Language Processing tool (SiNLP).
 The metrics which needed to be analyzed were determined based on the paper: *Crossley, S. A., Allen, L. K., Kyle, K., & McNamara, D.S.
 (2014).
 Analyzing discourse processing using a simple natural language processing tool (SiNLP).
 Discourse Processes, 51(5-6), pp. 511-534.2*.

 ## About SiNLP
 SiNLP is a software written in Python programming language which was a role-model for creating this project.
 It was developped by a group of researches with the support of the Institute for Education Sciences, in order to provide discourse researchers with an additional tool with which to identify and examine the mental representations and processes involved in the production and comprehension of language.